 I’m privileged to be the pastor of this church.
-For the past twenty years we have grown together in Christ.
+For the past thirty years we have grown together in Christ.
 I invite you to join us as we grow together.

 - Seeking and following the direction of the Holy Spirit